 The health benefits of cycling.

-This Wednesday 15th August is Cycle to Work Day, the UK’s biggest cycle commuting event.
+On Thursday 8th August 2019 it will be Cycle to Work Day, the UK’s biggest cycle commuting event.
 It involves enthusiastic cyclists coming together to cycle to work, and encourage others to do likewise.
 If this sounds like something you’d be interested in, head to their website to find out more about how you can get involved.
 In this article we’d like to share with you some of the health benefits of cycling, and how at Viavi:be we can help you monitor its effects on your body.

 It reduces your risk cardiovascular diseases